nctu-eva-lab/3DV-2022/README.md

 ## Analyse effects of hyperparms variations

 Analyse the results, by varying an hyperparameter of your choice.
-For example `n_points` or `w_chamfer` or `vision model` or `lr` etc. Try to be unique and conclusive in your analysis.
+For example `n_points` or `vision model` or `lr` etc. Try to be unique and conclusive in your analysis.

 ## Issues for this template